-You can participate in a Self-Understanding, Career Planning and Testing workshop or meet with a career counsellor individually to explore your interests and identify your personality type using the Myers-Briggs Type Indicator (MBTI) and the Strong Interest Inventory (Strong).
+You can participate in a Self-assessment and Career Testing workshop or meet with a career counsellor individually to explore your interests and identify your personality type using the Myers-Briggs Type Indicator (MBTI) and the Strong Interest Inventory (Strong).

 This interactive workshop is designed to help you find your place in the professional world and assist you in mapping out an effective job search strategy.

 As resumés and cover letters are usually the first point of contact that employers have with potential candidates, using well-written and professional correspondence is essential in making a positive first impression.
 This workshop is designed to help you create a marketing package that will get you noticed.
 This session covers everything from assessing your skills and experiences to personalizing your resumé and cover letter.

 Ace Your Interviews*

 This workshop is designed to help you develop the necessary skills to stand above the competition and make a positive and lasting impression during a job interview.

 Previously known as Networking Strategies

 This workshop will teach you how to build and maintain professional relationships and assist you in articulating what you have gained from your university experience.

 This workshop will touch on the key elements associated with making a positive first impression.
 Topics will include body language, professional attire, business etiquette, written correspondence, and effective networking conversations.
 The session will also provide advice on creating a solid elevator pitch and maximizing the first few minutes of your future interviews.